Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Introduction

-Herein, we present a thorough study of the many-body interactions present on Ni(111).
-Signatures of both electron-phonon and electron-magnon interactions are explored in different spin bands, at several different positions in the bulk BZ, and along several high-symmetry directions of the bulk projected BZ (hereinafter referred to as the PBZ).
-The electron-phonon and electron-magnon interactions are disentangled and quantified, based on their characteristic energies $\hbar\omega$ and the functional form of the resultant complex self-energies $\Sigma$.
-Interestingly, the electron-magnon interactions observed from spin minority bands exhibit a strong momentum (i.e. $\propto\vb{k}$) dependence, both in coupling strength and the magnon mode that participates.
-In contrast, the electron-phonon interactions appear to be practically momentum independent but occur with reasonable strength also in spin majority bands that do not cross the Fermi level.
+Herein, we present a thorough study of the many-body interactions present in Ni(111).
+Electron-phonon and electron-magnon interactions are unraveled from different spin bands, at several different positions in the bulk BZ, and along several high-symmetry directions of the projected bulk BZ (hereinafter referred to as the PBZ).
+The EPC and EMC are disentangled from one another based on their characteristic signatures and contributions to the electron self-energy.
+The EMC of the spin minority bands exhibits a strong dependence on the electron momentum, i.e., the location within the bulk BZ, both in interaction strength and regarding the participating magnon modes.
+In contrast, the EPC is much less momentum-dependent and visible with reasonable strength in both the spin minority and majority bands.

 First, an overview of the electronic structure of Ni(111) is given in Section~\ref{subsec:electronicStructure}.
-Next, the different many-body effects observed from its spin majority and minority bands are discussed, disentangled and quantified in Section~\ref{sec:manyBody}.
+Next, the different many-body effects observed from its spin majority and minority bands are discussed, disentangled, and quantified in Section~\ref{sec:manyBody}.
 A summary and final remarks are given in Section~\ref{sec:conclusion}.
 Additional details about the experiments and many-body analysis are given in the Appendices \ref{sec:measurement}-\ref{sec:DFT} and the Supplementary Note \cite{Suppl_Mat}.